DiscoHub12/F_Expense_App/README.md

 This application is structured on 4 different "pages"
 including:

--a page that displays the information of the app
+- page that displays the information of the app
--a page showing the Calendar and current day
+- page showing the Calendar and current day
--a page that allows you to create lists by giving a name, day and much more.
+- page that allows you to create lists by giving a name, day and much more.
--a page (home) that allows you to access, view and edit the lists created by ourselves.
+- page (home) that allows you to access, view and edit the lists created by ourselves.

 This app has been developed individually to approach the